shinde-abhijit/Simple-Calculator/README.md

 # Simple-Calculator
-Simple Calculator with HTML CSS JavaScript
+Simple Calculator with HTML CSS with JavaScript Functionality.